-Too many baths, however, can strip the essential oils from the pet’s coat and lead to scratching and flaky skin.
+Too many baths, however, can strip the natural oils from the pet’s coat and lead to scratching and flaky skin.
 A cat’s skin is generally more sensitive to heat, so use caution with the water temperature.
-Its best to bathe your cat in an enclosed bathroom to avoid them leaping from a kitchen sink and crashing to the floor in a panic.
+It's best to bathe your cat in an enclosed bathroom to avoid them leaping from a kitchen sink and crashing to the floor in a panic.

 - Use a bath mat in the tub to keep your pet from slipping.